bgarcial/sentia-assessment/README.md

 #### Facts about current customer deployment infrastructure.

 - The customer already using 2 MySQL servers behind and HAProxy to achieve HA.
-  So I would need to assure at least the same availability
+  So I would need to assure  and improve that availability
   - There is  here an opportunity to take advance of the [Azure Service-Level Agreements](https://docs.microsoft.com/en-us/learn/modules/explore-azure-infrastructure/6-service-level-agreements) under the perspective of the resources that this approach solution will be use.

 ---